HighnessAtharva/Blog/content/posts/personal/Lists/list-favorite-web.md

     image: blog/list-web.png
     alt: Awesome Websites and Webpages
     caption: A perpetually growing list of cool things I discover over the internet.
 All of them are awesome.
+description: "A perpetually growing list of cool things I discover over the internet.
+All of them are awesome."
 tags: ["lists"]
 ---